-- 1. The court generally will hold a review hearing every 90 days to consider both the continued appointment of minor's counsel and the parties' ability to pay. - 2.
-Minor's counsel must submit a declaration and order for payment of fees on the Declaration and Order for Payment of Attorney Fees and Costs of Minor's Counsel (SDSC Form #D-137) at every "ability to pay" and/or "review" hearing or no less than every 90 days if there is no pending review hearing.
+1. The court generally will hold a review hearing every 90 days to consider both the continued appointment of minor's counsel and the parties' ability to pay.

+2. When minor's counsel is requesting payment from the San Diego Superior Court, minor's counsel must submit a declaration and order for payment of fees on the Declaration and Order for Payment of Attorney Fees and Costs of Minor's Counsel (SDSC Form #D-137) at every "ability to pay" and/or "review" hearing or no less than every 90 days if there is no pending review hearing.
 Failure to timely submit the fee declaration may result in the forfeiture of all billings older than 180 days.